-Use socket head cap screws (hereinafter referred to as "screws", in Grade 12.9) at the positions requiring connection strength.
+Use socket head cap screws (herein referred to as "screws", in Grade 12.9) at locations where connection strength shall be ensured.
 When assembling, tighten the screws as per the tightening torque shown below.
-Unless otherwise specified, when tightening the screws again in the operations described in this manual, use a torque wrench based on the tightening torques that are shown in the table below.
+Unless otherwise specified, when tightening the screws again in the operations described in this Manual, tighten the screws using a torque wrench based on the tightening torques that are shown in the table below.

-NO. Socket head cap screw Torque (Nm)
+No. Socket head cap screw Torque (Nm)

 1 M3 2

 2 M4 4

 3 M5 9

 4 M6 15

 5 M8 35

 6 M10 70

 7 M12 125

-8 M14 205
+8 M16 320

-9 M16 319
+9 M20 670

-10 M20 493
+For the to orque of the set screws used f for the pulley, refer to the follow ing table:

-For the torque of the set screws used for the pulley, refer to the following table:
+No. Socket flat head set Torque (Nm)

-NO. Socket flat head set screw Torque (Nm)
+screw

 1 M4 2

 2 M5 3.9

 It is recommended to fix the screws arranged on the circumference in diagonal order as shown in the figure below.
-When fixing, do not tighten the screws one at a time, but tightening in 2~3 times by using a hex wrench, and then tighten the screws by following the tightening torques listed in the table above using a torque wrench.
+When fixing, do not tighten the screws one at a time, but tighten 2-3 times using a hex wrench, and then tighten the screws by following the tightening torques listed in the table above using a torque wrench.

-Fig. 42 Screw tightening diagram
+Figure 38 Screw tightening diagram